fleetdm/fleet/articles/macos-setup-experience.md

 2. Click the "Add software" button.
 In the modal, select the software that you want to have installed during the setup experience.
 You can search the list of software by using the search bar in the upper right of the modal.
 Click "Save" to save your selection and close the modal. **Note**: only custom installers and App Store (VPP) apps are able to be installed during setup experience.

-3. Boot up your test Mac and verify that the software is installed.
-You should see a window pop up after MDM enrollment that will show the status of each of the software installs.

 ### Run script

 To configure a script to run during setup experience: